pedrohocc/clone-tabnews/README.md

 # clone-tabnews
-Implementação do tabnews do curso do Felipe Deschamps
+Implementação do tabnews do curso do Filipe Deschamps